-They're all threatened because as we run out of land to stuff businesses and housing developments on, they become fodder for destruction to make way for "economic progress the ones downtown the threats are demolition the round rock and creek. under development and not the right development
+They're all threatened because as we run out of land to stuff businesses and housing developments on, they become fodder for destruction to make way for "economic progress"

+the ones downtown the threats are demolition

 The Mansion and other buildings downtown.
 Texas Baptist Children's home.